The College will build a culture of philanthropy by engaging students, alumni and friends in the life, work and support of the institution.

 Build a “best in class” advancement organization driven by the donor life cycle, engaging the students, alumni, donors and friends in support of the institution.

 Create and communicate a case for support based on the strategic initiatives of the College that will inspire philanthropic support.

-Leverage analytics and new Raiser’s Edge NXT software to better understand potential donors and prepare for managing a comprehensive campaign for Lynchburg College.
+Leverage analytics and new Raiser’s Edge NXT software to better understand potential donors and prepare for managing a significant fundraising effort for Lynchburg College.

 - Increased quality of interaction with donors and potential donors

 - Increased reporting of expectations and outcomes for initiatives related to the strategic plan